 The 3rd and 4th qualities of victory and rejoicing are not just related to the date palm tree, they are related to one another, for after victory there is rejoicing!

-Revelation 7 contains an interlude between the 6th and 7th seals including the sealing of 144,000 of Israel and the appearence of a great multitude from The Tribulation (see Revelation 7:9-10, 13-17).
+Revelation 7 contains an interlude between the 6th and 7th seals including the sealing of 144,000 of Israel and the appearance of a great multitude from The Tribulation (see Revelation 7:9-10, 13-17).
 These saints from The Tribulation have overcome and rejoice in victory with part of their celebration including palm fronds and the food, cool shade, living water and satisfaction that accompanies these trees.

 Also, see John 12:12-15 which details Jesus’ triumphal entry into Jerusalem on Palm Saturday.
 As He enters the city, the people meet Him with palm branches shouting Hosanna or “save I pray”!
-The crowd rejoiced at Christ’s entrance and He is was making preparations to begin His defeat of death!
+The crowd rejoiced at Christ’s entrance and He was making preparations to begin His defeat of death!
 So again we see a passage of victory and rejoicing that includes the presence of palm fronds.